 Rennie, S., ‘The Electronic Jamieson: Towards a Bicentenary Celebration’, in Yesterday’s Words: Contemporary, Current and Future Lexicography, ed. by M. Mooijaart & M. van der Wal (Newcastle: Cambridge Scholars, 2008).

 — Jamieson’s Dictionary of Scots: The Story of the First Historical Dictionary of the Scots Language.
 Oxford: Oxford University Press, 2012.

 — ‘Jamieson and the Nineteenth Century’, in Scotland in Definition: A History of Scottish Dictionaries, ed. by I. Macleod & J. D. McClure (Edinburgh: John Donald, 2012).

 — ‘ “A Kist of Ferlies”: Scottish culture in Jamieson and later dictionaries of Scots’, in Life Beyond Dictionaries, ed. by O. Karpova & F. Kartashkova (Cambridge: Cambridge Scholars Publishing, 2015).

-— ‘The First Scottish ‘National’ Dictionary: John Jamieson’s Etymological Dictionary of the Scottish Language (1808/1825)’, in Nineteenth-Century Lexicography: Between Science and Fiction, ed. by S. Ogilvie & G. Safran (Oxford & New York: OUP, forthcoming 2020).
+— ‘The First Scottish ‘National’ Dictionary: John Jamieson’s Etymological Dictionary of the Scottish Language (1808/1825)’, in The Whole World in a Book: Dictionaries in the Nineteenth Century, ed. by S. Ogilvie & G. Safran (Oxford & New York: OUP, 2020).

 — ‘The Lexicography of Scots’, in International Handbook of Modern Lexis and Lexicography, ed. by P. Hanks & G.-M. De Schryver (Berlin: Springer-Verlag, forthcoming 2020).